vamsiu2006/KINDRED/replit.md

 ### Key Features
 1. **Kindred Chat**: Conversational AI with voice interaction
-2. **Visual Assistant**: Camera-based image analysis for plant identification and object recognition
+2. **Visual Assistant**: Camera-based image analysis with simplified, structured responses:
+   - What is it?
+(Identification)
+   - What's it used for?
+(Uses and benefits)
+   - Side Effects & Risks (Safety information)
+   - What to Avoid (Precautions)
 3. **Sign Language Mode**: Sign language translation support
 4. **Settings**: Customizable voice, language, and user preferences